-The materiality for the financial statements as a whole was set at £7,000.
-This has been determined with reference to the benchmark of the company's loss for the year, which we consider to be an appropriate measure based on the activities of the company during the year as they are pre trading and have minimal assets.
-Materiality represents 5% of the loss for the year, restricted to £7,000 to be prudent.
+The materiality for the financial statements as a whole was set at £10,000.
+This has been determined with reference to the benchmark of the operating expense for the year, which we consider to be an appropriate measure based on the activities of the company during the year as they are pre trading and have minimal assets.
+Materiality represents 3% of operating expenses for the year, excluding impairment losses to be prudent.